-As regular readers of Solo Traveler know, I rarely check baggage when I travel.
+As regular readers of Solo Traveler will know, Janice rarely checks baggage when she travels.

 Checked Baggage Tips

 - Count your luggage claim tickets and use a passport wallet.
 Check that you've been given the correct number of luggage claim tickets and that they are for the correct destination.
-Keep them with all key documents such as itineraries and your passport in one dedicated wallet so that they don't go astray.
-I have a Coach passport wallet that was a gift from a friend however there are many less expensive passport wallets that are just as functional.
+Keep them with all key documents, such as itineraries and your passport, in a dedicated passport wallet so that they don't go astray.

-- Be aware of what you pack – use a TSA approved lock.
+- Use a TSA approved lock.
 There are inspections after you've checked your bags.
-If you've packed herbs and spices or anything else that trigger the dogs' attention your bags may be opened for a closer look.
+If you've packed herbs and spices or anything else that triggers the dogs' attention, your bags may be opened for a closer look.
 These locks let the TSA do so without damaging your bag.
 Be aware that such an inspection could also slow your bag's transit to your destination.

 - Make your luggage distinctive.
 By having something distinctive on your bag it will be easier for you to claim and more difficult for someone to wander off with it.
 When I sought help for missing luggage at the airport in Bologna, the clerk asked me to describe my bag.
 As soon as, “It's black” came out of my mouth, she waved her arm towards a room with at least a hundred black suitcases.
 Never again!

 - Arrive at the airport early.
 To ensure that your luggage travels on the same plane as you, go to the airport at the time recommended by your carrier.

-- If you have a problem go to Elliott.org.
-Chris Elliott is a consumer advocate who has focused on the travel industry for years.
-He has recently branched out beyond travel but his knowledge is excellent in this area.
-He maintains an excellent list of travel company contacts on his site and, if that doesn't help, you can post a problem in a forum.
+- If you have a problem, go to Elliott Advocacy.
+Christopher Elliott is a consumer advocate with decades of experience with the travel industry.
+He maintains an excellent list of travel company contacts on his site and, if that doesn't help, you can post a question in a forum to get advice.